Want to know how much an MVP costs?

 Give me six hours to chop down a tree and I will spend the first four sharpening the axe.

-Finalize the scope and MVP development cost with your dev team
+Finalize the scope and MVP cost with your dev team

 And here is what the timeline could look like:

-About the cost.
+About the price of MVP development.
 There is no average cost to develop a minimum viable product.
 Very often, people shop around and ask:

 As you can imagine, the most popular answer they hear is:

-I recommend you lock in the price and define the scope as clearly as you can.
+I recommend you lock in MVP costs and define the scope as clearly as you can.
 It will minimize the risks and increase your chance of a successful MVP launch.

 Build and launch your MVP